WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 This mod and all it's features should work regardless if anyone else has it installed.

+This includes stuff that other mods have as Server-Side (such as Item loss messages)

 Some features were cut when I made this mod ClientSide, [See here.](https://thunderstore.io/package/Wolfo/WolfoQoL_OptionalExtras/)

 Everything configurable ingame via RiskOfOptions.